Jeremiah-81/Note-Taker/Develop/README.md

 ## Tech/Framework

+JSON

 ### How to Use

 ## Features

+You can easely write, save and delete any note all from the same page with just one click.

 ### Credit

 https://www.thiscodeworks.com/app-delete-how-to-use-delete-in-express-and-set-up-route-node/612ddb940032010015329851

+## This README was generated with ❤️ by:

 <!--------------------------------- try this to delete the notes------------------------------ -->
 <!--